“If you’re feeling out of kilter, don’t know why or what about, let your feet reveal the answer, find the sore spot, work it out.”

 Reflexology is a holistic therapy designed to treat the whole body by working on reflexes in the feet.

 Reflexology was brought to the UK by Doreen Bailey in the 1960s.
 Doreen brought us the Ingham method but there are now many schools of reflexology training.
 It has become one of the most well known holistic treatments with significant positive anecdotal evidence to support claimed benefits.
-An increase in scientific studies into the efficacy of reflexology has meant a slight increase in endorsement by the medical profession in some areas.

 Why choose reflexology?